SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Step 7: Plug in the Telo’s power cable into a standard AC outlet.

 Step 8: Allow the base station to download and install the latest software.
-It said this would take 30 minutes, but for us it only took 3-4 minutes tops.
-Not bad.
+The system indicates this may take up to 30 minutes, though in our testing it completed in less than five minutes.

 Step 9: When the flower emblem on the Telo turns solid blue, it’s time to add your door/window sensors and motion sensor to your system.
 Pop the batteries into the sensors, and then follow the in-app instructions to pair the sensors to the Telo.